2024 Market Hours

 Other New Initiatives

-• New Feature - The Kulturecke (on-site German heritage museum), with the help of the Indiana German Heritage Society and the Indiana Historical Society, is added to increase cultural awareness and educational opportunities.
+• New Feature - The Kulturecke.
+With the help of the Indiana German Heritage Society and the Indiana Historical Society, an on-site German heritage museum is added to increase cultural awareness and educational opportunities.

 Cultural Programming

-• Kids activities all market hours (Kinderecke Hut)
+• Kids' activities during all Market hours (Kinderecke Hut)

-• 7 days - 3 German artisan woodworking demonstrations in the Kinderecke Hut
+• 7 days - 3 German artisan woodworking demonstrations in the dedicated Kinderecke Hut

-• Live Entertainment all market hours (Trailer Stage)
+• Live entertainment during all Market hours (Trailer Stage)

 • Market Scavenger Hunt